Serving Amarillo, Canyon, Dalhart and the surrounding Texas Panhandle

 As always, prevention is your best defense against gum disease or any other oral health problem.
 While certain pre-existing conditions such as diabetes or pregnancy can increase your risk of developing gum disease, in most cases, the bacteria that cause the infection accumulate because a patient does not practice adequate oral hygiene.

-Visit your dentist reguarly for a professional cleaning and an examination of your teeth and mouth.
-At the Esler Dental Group, we like to take an individualized approach when providing oral care for our patients.
+Visit your Texas Panhandle dentists Dr. Trey H. Miller and Dr. Clinton L. Esler on a regular basis for a professional cleaning and an examination of your teeth and mouth.
+At Advanced Dentistry of Amarillo, we like to take an individualized approach when providing oral care for our patients.
 A dental cleaning at least once every six months may be enough for healthy individuals, but we may find that we can better serve your oral health needs by recommending more frequent dental cleanings.
 Last, if you use tobacco in any form, please try to quit.